Matthes-Baer/nvim_config/README.md

 ## Colorschemes

-Find other colorschemes via `https://github.com/topics/neovim-colorscheme` and adjust them in the lazy.lua file
+Find other colorschemes via `https://github.com/topics/neovim-colorscheme` or `<leader>uC` and adjust them in the lazy.lua file